Demon Cleaner (song)

 Demon Cleaner is a song by American rock band Kyuss.
 It was released as the first single from their third album Welcome to Sky Valley in 1994.
 It was written by the band's guitarist Josh Homme.

 Release

 Released as a single in September 1994, "Demon Cleaner" was Kyuss' biggest hit.
 The b-side to the single, "Day One (To Chris and Dave)", is apparently dedicated to surviving Nirvana band members Krist Novoselic and Dave Grohl as it was released after the death of Nirvana band leader, Kurt Cobain.

 In 2000, the song "Demon Cleaner" was re-released on Muchas Gracias: The Best of Kyuss, which although was promoted as a "best of" album was actually mostly a collection of b-sides, live tracks and rarities.

+In 2018, the song was released once more on the compilation album "Green Machine", which was only made available on Spotify.